DiffPuter: Empowering Diffusion Models for Missing Data Imputation: Experiments

-\paragraph{Evaluation Protocols.} For each dataset, we use $70\%$ as the training set, and the remaining $30\%$ as the testing set.
+\textbf{Evaluation Protocols.} For each dataset, we use $70\%$ as the training set, and the remaining $30\%$ as the testing set.
 All methods are trained on the training set.
 The imputation is applied to both the missing values in the training set and the testing set.
 Consequently, the imputation of the training set is the 'in-sample' setting, while imputing the testing set is the 'out-of-sample' setting.
 The performance of \modelname is evaluated by the divergence between the predicted values and ground-truth values of missing entries.
 For continuous features, we use Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE), while for discrete features, we use Accuracy.
+Note that both the MAE and RMSE are calculated based on the input data after standardization (zero mean and unit variance).
 The implementation details and hyperparameter settings are presented in Appendix~\ref{appendix:hyperparameters}.